mrfdev/AntiFire/README.md

 ## Where we are now

-With Minecraft version 1.17 around the corner, I wanted to pick things up again for some projects.
+With Minecraft version 1.17 out now, I wanted to pick things up again for some projects.
 Including this one.
 I've updated it slightly, so it works _okay_ with 1.16.5, and the latest Spigot/Paper server engine.
 The next step is making it a bit more modern, follow the logic of its purpose a bit more.
 And prepping it for future features that I want to consider.

 While it's great that it's API wasn't set, and is for java8, so it should work fine with java11/java16, etc. I kind of wanted to clean up the code, follow better logic, tweak some things, update it to java16, and make it specific for 1.16.5 so there's no start-up 'legacy material' warning, etc.

+A little update: We've got the 1.16.5 jar running for a while without issues and 1.17 is out now.
+Github is up to date again with an 1.17 update.

 ## Bugs / Suggestions